bioinfo-ut/primer3_masker/README.md

     -p, --probability_cutoff     - masking cutoff based on probability of PCR failure [0, 1] (default: 0.1)
-    -lp, --list_prefix           - define prefix of the k-mer lists to use (default: kmer_lists/homo_sapiens) -a, --absolute_value_cutoff  - masking cutoff based on k-mer count; requires a single list name, defined with -l -l, --list                   - define a k-mer list; for using with absolute cutoff option -a -m5, --mask_5p               - nucleotides to mask in 5' direction (default: 1) -m3, --mask_3p               - nucleotides to mask in 3' direction (default: 0) -c, --masking_char           - character used for masking (default: N)
+    -lp, --list_prefix           - define prefix of the k-mer lists to use (default: kmer_lists/homo_sapiens) -a, --absolute_value_cutoff  - masking cutoff based on k-mer count; requires a single list name, defined with -l -l, --list                   - define a single k-mer list; for using with absolute cutoff option -a -m5, --mask_5p               - nucleotides to mask in 5' direction (default: 1) -m3, --mask_3p               - nucleotides to mask in 3' direction (default: 0) -c, --masking_char           - character used for masking (default: N)